Overview of Exchange Server 2016

 To help you create a productive BYOD environment for Exchange 2016 that features security, collaboration, and centralized management of smartphones and tablets, Progent offers iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise.
 To help you get back on line quickly after a catastrophic event, Progent's disaster recovery planning experts can help you design, document and test a disaster recovery plan for Exchange 2016 that follows industry best practices and makes efficient use of physical and cloud-based resources.
 Progent's team of CISA, CISSP, GIAC, CISM, and ISSAP certified data security experts can help you create and verify a security strategy that complies with government and industry standards.
 Progent's Cisco CCIE certified network consultants can help you plan and deploy a modern network infrastructure that is affordable, secure, fast and easy to manage and that supports physical and cloud-based data centers as well as stationary and mobile users.

-Microsoft allows you to create seamless hybrid networks that combine Office 365 Exchange Online and local Exchange.
-This permits you to have some mailboxes hosted at your physical datacenter and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help your organization with any phase of planning, integrating and debugging your hybrid Office 365 solution.
-Progent's Exchange specialists can deliver as-needed expertise to help you resolve challenging technical issues and also offer comprehensive project management outsourcing to make sure your hybrid Office 365/Exchange solution is carried out on schedule and within budget.
-To find out more about Progent's consulting services for integrating Office 365 and on-premises Exchange systems, see Office 365 integration solutions with on-premises Exchange.
+Microsoft supports seamless hybrid ecosystems that integrate Office 365 and local Exchange deployments.
+This permits you to have certain mailboxes located at your physical datacenter or private cloud and other mailboxes hosted by Office 365.
+Progent's Microsoft-certified Exchange consultants can assist your organization with any phase of planning, implementing and debugging your hybrid Exchange network.
+Progent's Exchange specialists can provide as-needed support to help you resolve stubborn technical issues and also offer comprehensive project management outsourcing to ensure your hybrid Office 365 initiative is successfully completed on schedule and within budget.
+To learn more about Progent's online consulting support for integrating Office 365 and on-premises Exchange environments, go to Office 365 integration with on-premises Exchange.

 Download Progent's Exchange 2016 Migration Support Datasheet